 Travel Itinerary Details

-Don't forget to put your itinerary into your luggage, as sometimes, when arriving at the airport, a customs officer may ask you about your plans and reservations to make sure you're not going to stay illegally in the country of your destination.
+You should also keep your itinerary in your luggage.
+Sometimes, when arriving at the airport, a customs officer may ask you about your plans and reservations to ensure you won't be staying illegally in the country of your destination.

-We highly recommend that you have a digital and a hard copy of your payments to avoid any suspicion or additional questions.
+We highly recommend that you keep a digital and a hard copy of your payments to avoid suspicion or additional questions.

 This story is brought to you in partnership with Passport Photo Maker.